AxiansITSecurity/Restsh/README.md

 ### Custom config

 You can use custom config files to work with several api endpoints.
-If not defined Restsh searches for a file named `.restsh-config` in the current folder and in the user home.
+If not defined on the command line, Restsh searches for a file named `.restsh-config` in the current folder and in the user home.

 ```sh
 restsh/restsh.start custom-config1
 ```

-You can set the `RESTSH_CONFIG_PATH` environment variable to define the folder for configuration files.
+Set the `RESTSH_CONFIG_PATH` environment variable to define the folder for configuration files.
 Subfolders are supported.

 ### Custom environment variables

 You can use the environment variable `RESTSH_CUSTOM_ENV` to define a custom file that will be sourced from `restsh.init`.

+### Certificate checking

+Restsh enables uses curl to communicate with the REST-APIs.
+Certificate checking is enabled in all default configurations.
+If you encounter certificate related errors you should add the signing certificate to your system trust store.
+Disabling certificate checking is NOT recommended, but you can set ``RESTSH_CURL_INSECURE=1`` in the configuration file to disable it.

 ### Password encryption